retired64/opencode-termux/README.md

 ## FAQ

 **Does this work on Termux from the Play Store?**
-No. Use the [F-Droid build](https://f-droid.org/) — the Play Store version is deprecated and missing packages this installer relies on.
+No. Use the [F-Droid build](https://f-droid.org/) instead.
+The Play Store version is deprecated and missing packages this installer relies on.

 **Does this work on x86_64 or 32-bit ARM?**
 Not yet.
 OpenCode only publishes `aarch64` (ARM64) releases, so that's the only architecture supported here.

 **Is this a fork or wrapper of OpenCode itself?**
-No. This repo doesn't modify OpenCode at all — it just handles the glibc/Bionic bridging so the official binary runs unmodified on Android.
+No. This repo doesn't modify OpenCode at all.
+It just handles the glibc/Bionic bridging so the official binary runs unmodified on Android.

 **Will this slow down OpenCode compared to a regular Linux machine?**
 No meaningful overhead.
-There's no proot, no containerization layer, no translation step at runtime — the bootstrapper just hands off execution once via `execv()`.
+There's no proot, no containerization layer, and no translation step at runtime.
+The bootstrapper just hands off execution once via `execv()`.

 ---